The Frog Prince (1985 film): Soundtrack

 The soundtrack includes nine original instrumental compositions by Enya, four jazz standards performed by Jazz Club, and one song performed by Édith Piaf.
 Two songs composed and performed by Enya are included on the soundtrack but not featured in the film.
+These were among the first solo recordings by her to receive wide commercial release, several years before her breakthrough hit, "Orinoco Flow".